Life Specialty Coatings announced their first product demo of the year at their headquarters in Santa Fe Springs CA.

 For immediate release !

-DeckExpert.com, after investigation and information provided by anonymous sources has formed the opinion that HOA/condominium balcony inspection reports signed off on by Deck Inspectors Inc. may be invalid and fraudulent.
-The company, owned by DM, who also owns the company formerly known as Wanke Industrial Commercial Residential, is performing balcony inspections for condo and apartment complexes in the Southern California area.
+DeckExpert.com, after investigation and information provided by anonymous sources has formed the opinion that HOA/condominium balcony inspection reports signed off by a “deck inspection” firm operating in the So Cal area may be invalid and fraudulent.
+The company is performing balcony inspections for condo and apartment complexes in the Southern California area and through their waterproofing company, is offering to fix any problems at exorbitant rates.

 The North American Deck & Railing Association (NADRA) has declared May as “Deck Safety Month”, although IMHO, every month should be Deck Safety Month.